 I was 15 at the time, and I remember clearly telling my parents that Physics would be the thing I'd do for the rest of my life (only threatened by my raising serious interest in Music).
 And so far, it looks like I wasn't wrong.

 I went on to study Physics at the University of Valencia, where I focused on Theoretical Physics and Astrophysics during my bachelor's and master's degrees, and Quantum Optics during my PhD (supervised by Germán J. de Valcárcel and Eugenio Roldán).

 I managed to secure a nice national fellowship for my PhD that allowed me to travel quite a bit, so I developed part of my work in Munich (with J. Ignacio Cirac, Diego Porras, and Inés de Vega at the Max-Planck Institute for Quantum Optics), Melbourne (with Peter D. Drummond at Swinburne University of Technology), and Boston (with Nicolas Cerf, Raúl García-Patrón, and Jeffrey H. Shapiro at the Massachusetts Institute of Technology).

 Since completing my PhD in late 2011, I have focused on research.
 First with J. Ignacio Cirac until early 2016, and then at the Friedrich-Alexander Universität and the Max-Planck Institute for the Science of Light in Erlangen as a group leader with Florian Marquardt.

-Since April 2019 I am an Associate Professor (tenure track) at the Wilczek Quantum Center in Shanghai Jiao Tong University, as well as an invited professor at the Max-Planck Institute for the Science of Light.
+Since April 2019 I am an Associate Professor (tenure track) at the Wilczek Quantum Center in Shanghai Jiao Tong University.

 With Ignacio Cirac's group, 2014